 SCS evaluates test results in order to determine compliance with standards.

-Products that successfully meet the Pesticide Residue Free standard are certified.
+Products that successfully meet the Pesticide Residue Free standard (or as applicable, the Pesticide Free standard) are certified.
 All certified products are included on the SCS Certified product list.

 Certificates are valid for one year.
 Annual retesting is required to maintain your certification.